zappar-xr/zappar-babylonjs/README.md

 ### Camera Pose

-The Zappar library provides multiple modes for the camera to move around in the BabylonJS scene.
+The Zappar library provides multiple modes for the camera to move around in the Babylon.js scene.
 You can set this mode with the `poseMode` parameter of your camera object.
 There are the following options:

 - `ZapparBabylon.CameraPoseMode.Default`: in this mode the camera stays at the origin of the scene, pointing down the negative Z axis.
 Any tracked anchors will move around in your scene as the user moves the physical camera and real-world tracked objects.
 - `ZapparBabylon.CameraPoseMode.Attitude`: the camera stays at the origin of the scene, but rotates as the user rotates the physical device.
 When the Zappar library initializes, the negative Z axis of world space points forward in front of the user.